 Start a Free Trial of Tailwind for Instagram!

 For such a tiny piece of online real estate, your Instagram profile is a powerful little property!
 Make the most of the space you’re given by utilizing all the fields Instagram offers to business profiles.
-Spend the time to make it pop with the eight Instagram profile ideas above and you’ll make a beautiful first impression!
+Spend the time to make it pop with the eight Instagram profile ideas above and you’ll make a beautiful first impression and attract all the right people!
 PS – Don’t forget to get your checklist!

 Check out this live (and lively) discussion with me and Jeff Sieh of Manly Pinterest Tips.